zmahfuz0613/js-functions-practice/readme.md

 1. Once the forking is complete, **clone** the repo onto your computer.
 1. From the command-line:
     - `npm i` (this will get all the tools necessary for this exercise).
-    - `git checkout -b solution` to start working on a new solution.
 1. Open `functions.js`
     - Each function and its behavior are described in the comments
     - All the function names are already inside the file; you just need to implement the function by adding code inside each one.